kubernetes-sigs/aws-load-balancer-controller/docs/deploy/configurations.md

 ### Limiting ingress class
 Setting the `--ingress-class` argument constrains the controller's scope to ingresses with matching `kubernetes.io/ingress.class` annotation.
-This is especially helpful when running multiple ingress controllers in the same cluster.
-See [Using Multiple Ingress Controllers](https://github.com/nginxinc/kubernetes-ingress/tree/master/examples/multiple-ingress-controllers#using-multiple-ingress-controllers) for more details.

 An example of the container spec portion of the controller, only listening for resources with the class "alb", would be as follows.